 The Kalsi Seal Handbook provides guidelines on how to implement Kalsi-brand rotary shaft seals in rotating equipment.
-It is a pdf-based e-book with individually revisable chapters linked from a web-based table of contents.
+It is an e-book with individually revisable chapters linked from a web-based table of contents.
 This publication format streamlines the revision process and makes it easy to provide the most up to date information to our customers.

 The most recent revision to the seal handbook was published to our website on November 4, 2018.
 The following chapters were affected by the revision: B1, B2, C15, C17, D3, D11, D13, E1, and E6.
 Highlights of the revision are described below.